 “Protocol Community Persons” includes the Protocol Community, the Protocol Community Members, the Protocol Community’s Affiliates and the Protocol Community and Protocol Community’s Affiliates’ respective successors and past, present and future assigns and Representatives (hereafter); and

-“Whitehat Persons” includes Whitehat, acting on Whitehat’s own behalf and on behalf of Whitehat’s Representatives and Affiliates.
+“Whitehat Persons” includes Whitehat, acting on Whitehat’s own behalf and on behalf of Whitehat’s Representatives and Affiliates along with such parties’ respective successors and past, present and future assigns and Representatives (hereafter).

 Release.
 Whitehat (on Whitehat’s own behalf and on behalf of Whitehat Persons) hereby irrevocably, unconditionally, and completely releases, acquits, and forever discharges each of the Protocol Community Persons from, and hereby irrevocably, unconditionally, and completely waives and relinquishes, each and every Claim, that any Whitehat Person may have had in the past, may now have or may have in the future against any of the Protocol Community Persons, directly or indirectly relating to or directly or indirectly arising out of any event, matter, cause, thing, act, omission or conduct occurring, existing, or arising in connection with Whitehat’s or any other Whitehat Person’s participation in or involvement with the Program or execution or performance of this Agreement, including any Claim based on a theory of quantum meruit, promissory estoppel, or other equitable doctrine and any Claim contrary to any of the acknowledgements and assumptions of risk set forth in this Agreement; provided, however, that Whitehat is not releasing any rights expressly provided to Whitehat under this Agreement, including the right to any Bounty pursuant to Section 4.